-The Re-Entry Program is for applicants who do not have sufficient practice hours (at least 1000 hours in the last five-year period or 600 hours in the last three-year period) or for individuals who have been subject to a disciplinary action which has resulted in a requirement for supervised practice.
+The Re-Entry Program is for applicants who do not have sufficient practice hours (600 hours in the last three-year period) or for individuals who have been subject to a disciplinary action which has resulted in a requirement for supervised practice.

-The SSOT Registrar and SSOT Credentials Committee review the Re-Entry applications and arrange the set-up of the SSOT Re-Entry Program.
+The SSOT Registrar and SSOT Registration & Licensing Committee review the Re-Entry applications and arrange the set-up of the SSOT Re-Entry Program.

-The length of the Re-Entry Program is 450 hours or 3 months and be completed on a full or part-time basis.
+The length of the Re-Entry Program is a minimum of 450 hours and can be completed on a full or part-time basis.
 The part-time program must be completed with a minimum of 20 hours per week and the program must occur over consecutive weeks.

-While the applicant is participating in the SSOT Re-Entry Program, they will be provided with a Level 1 Restricted License.
-Additional information and details can be found in the SSOT Restricted License Manual.
+While the applicant is participating in the SSOT Re-Entry Program, they will be provided with a Level 1 Restricted Licence.

 Applicants who require the completion of the Re-Entry Program must allow for a minimum of one month for SSOT to arrange the set-up of the program.

-Individuals who have previously held a practicing license, restricted license, or non-practicing membership with SSOT, must contact SSOT at email@example.com to initiate the re-application process and to gain access to the re-application form.
+Individuals who have previously held a practising licence, restricted licence, or non-practising membership with SSOT, must contact SSOT at firstname.lastname@example.org to initiate the re-application process and to gain access to the re-application form.

 CAOT members can contact CAOT directly to have NOTCE results forwarded to SSOT